-- 6. All actions in regard to debt recovery for Parking and Bus Lane Charges are recorded on the Parking system.
+- 6. All actions regarding debt recovery for Parking and Bus Lane Charges are recorded on the Parking system.
 The system produces reports of monies collected by type, reason, payment date and amount.
 Reports can also be produced to verify write-off and cancellation reasons.
-These reports are used for monitoring and audit purposes. - The Parking and Traffic Regulations Manager, Head of Place Development and Planning Transport Specialist Service manager - Roads Network have delegated authority to write off any debt related to unenforceable cases.
+These reports are used for monitoring and audit purposes. - 7.
+The Parking Operations Manager, Head of Place Development and Planning and Transport Specialist Service Manager Roads Network have delegated authority to write off any debt related to unenforceable cases.